“Hey tester, we are going live with our change by this weekend. Are you ready for completion?” Sounds a lot familiar right?

 - Assert and verify

-- Tests to enter data in a text box, check an element availability, click an image
+- Enter text, check element availability, click an image

 - Choosing a dropdown option in two ways